What is a paper survey?

 6. Analyze data

-Analyze survey responses, generate reports and export them as .pdf, .xls or .doc.
+Analyze responses, generate reports and export them as .pdf, .xls or .doc.
 You can also share the reports with your team or on social media platforms.

 Uses of a printed paper survey